 5. Web Application and Internet Development

 No one can deny the extent of Python’s success, not just in web applications but also in internet development.
 The technological advancement brought by Python applications and products changed the way we build and design things.

-For example, Python web frameworks (e.g., CherryPy, Django, Flask, etc.) provide developers with extensive libraries and modules which make their work easier.
+For example, Python web frameworks (e.g., CherryPy, Django, Flask, etc.) provide developers with extensive libraries and modules which can make their work easier.
 It speeds up content management, database access, error tracking, function-call mapping, profiling, data authorization, and other crucial processes.

 Because of its compatibility with multiple systems and platforms, Python’s popularity is most evident in application development.
 Here are the 16 Famous Companies That Use Python.

 6. Database Easy Access, Interface Customization, and Quick System Integration

 Want to access databases easily?
 Python will do the job for you.
 Two of its strong points are allowing users to customize interfaces (like MySQL, Oracle, Server, Durus, ZOBD, SQLite, etc.) and access other databases quickly.

 Also, through Python interface connection with databases, users can observe how databases are created and edited in real time, how they can be embedded in applications, and how they work on fixed records.

 Moreover, Python’s integration and flexibility allow it to run with other programming languages.
 Some examples of Python implementations with other languages:

 - Jython – Python integrated with Java.